Bortianor-Ngleshie-Amanfrom (Ghana parliament constituency)

 Bortianor-Ngleshie-Amanfro is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Felix Akwetey Okle is the member of parliament for the constituency.
 Bortianor-Ngleshie-Amanfro is located in the Ga South Municipal District of the Greater Accra Region.

 Boundaries

 The seat is located within the Ga South Municipal District of the Greater Accra Region of Ghana.